Back to Authority and Revolt

 "Do this for a commemoration of me." - Luke 22:19

-This chapter belongs near the front of Authority and Revolt because fidelity is not a side issue. exists in part to guard the means by which is ordinarily given.
+fidelity belongs near the front of Authority and Revolt because it is not a side issue. exists in part to guard the means by which is ordinarily given.
 Once life is treated as negotiable, symbolic, or improvable according to convenience, revolt has entered the heart of ecclesial life.
 The altar is not a detail.
 It is a test.

 At the Last Supper Our Lord does not offer a loose memorial principle to be reimagined by each age.
 He institutes and commands: "Do this for a commemoration of me."1 The therefore come to us as received realities.
 They are not raw material for creativity, sentiment, or administrative adaptation.
 They are gifts with form.